qiaojunfeng/Wannier.jl/docs/src/api/util.md

-# Utilities
+# Utility

-These are some simple convenience functions that are commonly used.
+These are some simple convenience functions for development.

 ```@meta
 CurrentModule = Wannier